apecloud/kubeblocks/docs/user_docs/upgrade/upgrade with helm/upgrade-kubeblocks-to-0.9.1.md

 ## Compatibility

 KubeBlocks v0.9.1 is compatible with KubeBlocks v0.8 APIs, but compatibility with APIs from versions prior to v0.8 is not guaranteed.
-If you are using Addons from KubeBlocks v0.7 or earlier (v0.7., v0.6., etc), DO [upgrade KubeBlocks and all Addons to v0.8 first](./upgrade-kubeblocks-to-0.8.md) to ensure service availability before upgrading to v0.9.
+If you are using Addons from KubeBlocks v0.7 or earlier (v0.6, etc), DO [upgrade KubeBlocks and all Addons to v0.8 first](./upgrade-kubeblocks-to-0.8.md) to ensure service availability before upgrading to v0.9.

 If you are upgrading from v0.8 to v0.9, it's recommended to enable webhook to ensure the availability.

 ## Upgrade from KubeBlocks v0.9.0

-1. Set keepAddons.
+1. Check whether `keepAddons` is set as `true`.

     KubeBlocks v0.8 streamlines the default installed engines.
-To avoid deleting Addon resources that are already in use during the upgrade, execute the following commands first to keep the Addons in use.
+To avoid deleting Addon resources that are already in use during the upgrade, execute the following commands first to check whether `keepAddons` is set as `true`.

     - Check the current KubeBlocks version.